OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Features

-Implements hybrid cloud, to support Cloud Bursting, with the ability to work with a variety of Cloud provider, such as:
+Implements Hybrid Cloud, to support Cloud Bursting, with the ability to work with a variety of Cloud provider, such as:

 * Amazon AWS
 * Azure Management